proxmox/proxmox-backup/docs/administration-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The catalog file is an index for file archives.
-It contains the list of files and is used to speed-up search operations.
+It contains the list of files and is used to speed up search operations.

 The Manifest: ``index.json``